 A few additional tips for staging furniture in the living room include:

-- Floating the furniture away from walls to create an illusion of more space
+- Floating the furniture away from walls creates an illusion of more space

 - Adding a small desk or table to an empty wall or creating a nook near a window to give purpose to awkward spaces